mendrik/feather/feather-docs/content/decorators/index.md

 ### html

-With string bindings you might sometimes want to inject unescaped html fragments into the dom tree.
-Set html to true make sure the injected html has one and only one root element.
+When set to true the property will be injected as unescaped html.
+The injected html doesn't have to have a single root node.
+Feather will keep track of cleaning up multiple root nodes automatically.

 ## @On